Wolverine971/9takes/src/blog/enneagram/communication-styles.md

 ---
 title: 'Enneagram Communication Styles'
-description: "How would you describe your own communication style and which communication styles feel most familiar and foreign"
+description: 'How would you describe your own communication style and which communication styles feel most familiar and foreign'
 author: 'DJ Wayne'
 date: '2023-03-26'
 published: true